 Pension credit is a means-tested government benefit for retired people.
 It’s made up of two parts: guarantee credit, which tops up your income if it is low, and savings credit, which is an extra payment for those who have managed to save a bit for retirement.

-At what age can I get pension credit?
+At what age can you get pension credit?

 You’ll need to be over the state pension age, which depends on your date of birth.
 State pension age is currently 66 for both men and women, but will rise to 67 between 2026 and 2028 and then up to 68 between 2037 and 2039.

 Do you qualify for pension credit?